danielxu04/expense-tracker/README.md

-# expense-tracker
+# Expense Tracker

-A React.js app that will track your monthly expenses.
-Ensures you spend your money wisely!
+A React.js app that will track your annual expenses by month.